realliyifei/alfred-browser-tab-organizor/README.md

 * `⌃` + `C`: reopen the tab via chrome
 * `⌃` + `P`: reopen the tab in private mode
 * etc.
+* Extend to other apps such as PDF Expert if possible